 The purpose of local economic development (LED) is to build up the economic capacity of a local area to improve its economic future and the quality of life for all.
-It is a process by which public, business and nongovernmental sector partners work collectively to create better conditions for economic growth, poverty alleviation, skills development and employment generation.
+It is a process by which public, business and nongovernmental sector partners work collectively to create better conditions for economic growth and employment generation.
 Key LED goals include:

-- Ensuring that the local investment climate is functional for local businesses; - Supporting small and medium sized enterprises; - Encouraging the formation of new enterprises; - Attracting external investment (nationally and internationally); - Investing in physical (hard) infrastructure; - Investing in soft infrastructure (educational and workforce development, institutional support systems and regulatory issues); - Supporting the growth of particular clusters of businesses; - Targeting particular parts of the city for regeneration or growth (areas based initiatives); - Supporting informal and newly emerging businesses; - Initiatives to ensure compliance of business on bulding regulations, public safety and health requirements, while contributing to municipal revenue generation.
+- Ensuring that the local investment climate is functional for local businesses; - Supporting small and medium sized enterprises; - Encouraging the formation of new enterprises; - Attracting external investment (nationally and internationally); - Investing in physical (hard) infrastructure; - Investing in soft infrastructure (educational and workforce development, institutional support systems and regulatory issues); - Supporting the growth of particular clusters of businesses; - Targeting particular parts of the city for regeneration or growth (areas based initiatives); - Supporting informal and newly emerging businesses;